Terr4/ESP-WIFI-NEOPIXEL-CONTROL/README.md

 <br/><br/>
 <h1>MQTT VERSION</h1>

+The MQTT version uses 3 topics: home/ledcontroller/ -> you will receive status changes on this topic home/ledcontroller/set -> control effects, brightness, animation, color on this topic home/ledcontroller/log -> receive log messages and errors on this topic

 <h2>Control LED effects</h2>
 Send JSON commands to the MQTT SET topic to change the effect and brghtness: